vgsantoniazzi/tiny-lang/README.txt

 ﻿Welcome to tiny programming language.

-This is an example to study how interperters work and build another one.
+This is an example to study how interperters work and build new one.

 To use, execute the `run` executable.